Editorial Standards

 What Form 1024-A does, and who should use it

-Form 1024-A asks the IRS to recognize that you are primarily operated for social welfare under section 501(c)(4).
+Form 1024-A asks the IRS to recognize that you are primarily operated for social welfare under section 501(c)(4); filing it is optional, because a 501(c)(4) may instead self-declare exempt status by operating within the rules and filing its required annual returns.
 Civic leagues, social welfare groups, and qualifying local employee associations use it when their activities serve the community rather than private interests.
-You will need an EIN, governing documents, and a clear narrative of past, current, and planned activities.
+You will need an EIN, which must be obtained before you submit the application, plus governing documents, and a clear narrative of past, current, and planned activities.

 Social welfare groups can lobby, even primarily, when that lobbying advances their exempt purpose.
 They cannot make political campaign activity their primary purpose, and any spending on campaign activity may be taxed under section 527(f).
 If you work near the line, document intent and time spent with care.